 Introduction

-With its humble beginning in the second half of the nineteenth century [1, 2] [1, 2] the field of quantitative structure-activity relationship (QSAR) has come a long way to its current state.
+With its humble beginning in the second half of the nineteenth century [1, 2] the field of quantitative structure-activity relationship (QSAR) has come a long way to its current state.
 QSARs are mathematical models which attempts to predict property/ biomedicinal activity, toxicity of chemicals from their properties or calculated molecular descriptors.
-The three major pillars of QSAR are: a) Adequately large and good quality data on the dependent variable, i.e., physical property or bioassay data, b) Relevant descriptors (independent variables) that are capable of quantifying aspects of molecular structure related to the property/ bioactivity of interest, and c) Proper Statistical methods for model building.
-For a recent review of the topic, please see [3].
+The three major pillars of QSAR are: a) Adequately large and good quality data on the dependent variable, i.e., physical property or bioassay data, b) Relevant descriptors (independent variables) that are capable of quantifying aspects of molecular structure related to the property/ bioactivity of interest, and c) Proper Statistical methods for model building. .

-In the second half of the twentieth century, the linear free energy related (LFER) approach, also known as Hansch analysis, was introduced to the field of QSAR [4] [3].
+In the second half of the twentieth century, the linear free energy related (LFER) approach, also known as Hansch analysis, was introduced to the field of QSAR [3].
 This approach uses various combinations of hydrophobicity (experimental or calculated), Hammett’s electronic parameter (σ) and numerous steric descriptors as independent variables for correlation.
 Such property-property relationships (PPRs) or property-activity relationships (PARs) worked for the assessment of bioactivities of molecules belonging to congeneric sets.
-But in many cases, experimental physicochemical properties of many of the chemicals under investigation are not available [4, 5] [3, 5].
+But in many cases, experimental physicochemical properties of many of the chemicals under investigation are not available [4, 5].
 The PPR/ PAR approaches are not very useful in such situations.
 A practical approach that has gradually emerged in such data-poor situations is the use properties that can be calculated directly from molecular structure without the use of any other experimental data.
 Topological, substructural, geometrical (3-D), and quantum chemical molecular descriptors belong to this group.
 For large sets of molecules, high level quantum chemical descriptors could be very demanding on computer resources.
-On the other hand, descriptors derived from topological aspects of chemical structures, e.g.; topological indices [6, 7, 8] [6-8] and different types of substructures [9] [9], have found wide applications in numerous QSAR studies.
-For a recent summary of these topics, please see the review by Basak [3, 10] [5, 10].
+On the other hand, descriptors derived from topological aspects of chemical structures, e.g.; topological indices [6, 7, 8] and different types of substructures [9], have found wide applications in numerous QSAR studies.
+For a recent summary of these topics, please see reviews by Basak [5, 10].

 During the past half century or so there has been an important change in the landscape of available molecular descriptors (independent variable) for QSAR.
-Whereas in the 1950s a few QSAR descriptors, both experimental and calculated, were available, currently available software can calculate a large number of descriptors [11-16] [11, 12, 13, 14, 15, 16].
-This makes the QSAR modeling situation rank deficient where the number of predictors (p) is much larger as compared to the number of data points to be modeled or dependent variables (n).
-Such a situation for the judicious and correct use of statistical methods for model building and validation [17, 18].
+Whereas in the 1950s a few QSAR descriptors, both experimental and calculated, were available, currently available software can calculate a large number of descriptors [11, 12, 13, 14, 15, 16].
+This makes the QSAR modeling situation rank deficient where the number of predictors (p) is much larger as compared to the number of data points to be modeled (n).
+Such a situation calls for the judicious and correct use of statistical methods for model building and validation [17, 18].

 According to the OECD principles, one of the required criteria a QSAR model fit to be implemented in practice must satisfy is proper model evaluation [19].
 In the last two decades or so, QSAR researchers have adapted to using either one of the three validation methods: